hontas/queryStringParser/README.md

 });
 ```

-Make sure it's failing, and then fix it:
+Make sure it's failing, and then make it pass.

 ```js
 var queryStringParser = function(queryString) {